"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Introduction

-Exploring reasons for why users use VPNs, we discover that users attach an emotional connection with using a VPN, namely a feeling of safety (86.7\%).
-Our intuition suggested that exploring users' threat models could explain why they attach such considerations as shown in prior studies~\cite{namara2020emotional}; indeed, we find that 91.5\% of users indicate they use VPNs for securing or protecting their online activity.
-When exploring who they aim to protect it from, we find that hackers/eavesdroppers on open WiFi networks (83.9\%), advertising companies (65.4\%), and internet service providers (46.9\%) are their top concerns.
-This marks a departure from prior concerns such as government surveillance (30\%), and indicates a shift of attitudes towards surveillance capitalism and user privacy.
+Exploring reasons for why users use VPNs, we discover that users attach an emotional connection with using a VPN, namely a feeling of safety (86.7\%), which was found by prior work to be a key factor in retention of VPN use~\cite{namara2020emotional}.
+Our intuition suggested that exploring users' threat models could explain why they attach such considerations; indeed, we find that 91.5\% of users indicate they use VPNs for securing or protecting their online activity.
+When exploring who they aim to protect it from, we find that their top concerns are hackers/eavesdroppers on open WiFi networks (83.9\%), advertising companies (65.4\%), and internet service providers (46.9\%).
+This marks a departure from known prior concerns such as government surveillance (30\%), and indicates a shift of attitude towards surveillance capitalism and user privacy.

-Given the emotional attachments and user dependency on VPNs for security and privacy concerns, alarmingly we find that a markedly high portion of users (39.9\%) have a \textit{flawed mental model} of what VPNs provide them and what data they collect.
+Given the emotional attachments and user dependency on VPNs for security and privacy concerns, we find that an alarmingly high proportion of users (39.9\%) have a \textit{flawed mental model} of what VPNs provide them and what data they collect.
 These users believe their ISP can still see the websites they visit over the VPN.
 More worryingly, we do not see significant difference between users of different expertise having flawed mental models ($\chi^{2}$-test, $p$=0.0927, N=1252).
-From our VPN provider interviews, we find that providers also mention that they recognize the need for improving user knowledge and consider effective education a key challenge.
-We also find that dark patterns in the industry may also be a key issue; multiple VPN providers mention ``malicious marketing'' issues, including preying upon users' lack of knowledge, and overselling of service, which confirm prior work~\cite{akgulinvestigating}.
+From our VPN provider interviews, we find that providers also mention that they recognize the need for improving user knowledge, and consider effective education a key challenge.
+We also find that dark patterns in the industry may also be a key issue; multiple VPN providers mention ``malicious marketing'' is problematic, including preying upon users' lack of knowledge and overselling of service.